Breast augmentation

-The surgical implantation approach creates a spherical augmentation of the breast hemisphere, using a breast implant filled with either saline solution or silicone gel; the fat-graft transfer approach augments the size and corrects contour defects of the breast hemisphere with grafts of the adipocyte fat tissue, drawn from the person's body.

-In a breast reconstruction procedure, a tissue expander (a temporary breast implant device) is sometimes put in place and inflated with saline to prepare (shape and enlarge) the recipient site (implant pocket) to receive and accommodate the breast implant prosthesis.
+To augment the breast hemisphere, a breast implant filled with either saline solution or a silicone gel creates a spherical augmentation.
+The fat-graft transfer augments the size and corrects contour defects of the breast hemisphere with grafts of the adipocyte fat tissue, drawn from the body of the woman.
+In a breast reconstruction procedure, a tissue expander (a temporary breast implant device) is emplaced and filled with saline solution to shape and enlarge the implant pocket to receive and accommodate the breast-implant prosthesis.

 In most instances of fat-graft breast augmentation, the increase is of modest volume, usually only one bra cup size or less, which is thought to be the physiological limit allowed by the metabolism of the human body.

 Surgical breast augmentation

 Breast implants

-There are four types of implant:
+There are four types of implants: